 Teri Nielsen - LMHC, LPC

 As a therapist I draw not only on my education, but also on my life experiences as a woman, a daughter, a sister, a wife, and a mother.
-I am by nature interested in the world around me and continue to educate myself both formally and informally.
+I am by nature curious and interested in the world around me and continue to educate myself both formally and informally.
 In 1993, I began practicing Vipassana, a Buddhist form of sitting/walking meditation which continues to support me personally and has informed my work over the years.

 desert